 The NSW Government announced plans in June 2017 to develop a new major referral hospital on a greenfield site in the Tweed-Byron area.
 In 2018, the NSW Minister for Health announced the preferred site was located at 771 Cudgen Rd, Cudgen.

-Health Infrastructure NSW have lodged a concept application for the development of a new hospital, and associated Stage 1 site preparation works.
-The concept proposal and Stage 1 works are being exhibited and assessed at the same time.
+Health Infrastructure NSW’s concept application for the development of a new hospital, and associated Stage 1 site preparation works, was publicly exhibited and open for public comment in 2018.
+The Department of Planning is currently assessing the application.

 More information on the full project is available on the Tweed Valley Hospital project (NSW Health) website.